eXascaleInfolab/oaxmlc/README.md

 # OAXMLC: a Two-Taxonomy Dataset for Benchmarking Extreme Multi-Label Classification

 This repository contains the code to run the baselines of the benchmarking of the OAXMLC dataset.

-To download the OAXMLC dataset and read the detailed documentation, we refer the reader to the [Zenodo repository page of the dataset](https://zenodo.org/records/15120227).
+To download the OAXMLC dataset and read the detailed documentation, we refer the reader to the [Zenodo repository page of the dataset](https://doi.org/10.5281/zenodo.15120226).

-The files `ontology.json`, `taxonomy.txt` and `documents.json`, downloaded from Zenodo, need to be located under a common folder, to run baselines on the dataset with the specific taxonomy.

-We suggest to make one folder for the *topics* taxonomy, and one for the *concepts* taxonomy, as it will be easier to choose the taxonomy from the `dataset_path` option (see the [config section](#config-options) below).
+The files `ontology.json`, `taxonomy.txt` and `documents.json`, downloaded from Zenodo, need to be located under a common folder (`datasets/oaxmlc_topics` or `datasets/oaxmlc_concepts`), to run baselines on the dataset with the specific taxonomy.
+This will make it easier to choose the taxonomy from the `dataset_path` option (see the [config section](#config-options) below), and so that the code runs without ambiguity.

 The baselines include:
 1. AttentionXML
 2. HECTOR
 3. MATCH
 4. XML-CNN
-5. TAMLEC
+5. FastXML
 6. CascadeXML
-7. FastXML
-8. LightXML
+7. LightXML
-9. Parabel
+8. Parabel

 ## How to run
-To handle the packages dependencies and requirements, an `environment.yml` file is given.
+To handle the packages dependencies and requirements, an `environment.yml` file is provided.
 A [conda environment](https://conda.io/projects/conda/en/latest/user-guide/install/index.html), after having clone this repository, can thus be created with
 ```
 conda env create -f environment.yml
 ```